 From there, take a wander across the river (and revel in the gorgeous view of the city) to the Southbank

-Here you can reward your high step count with a cup of something warm and cosy, and some delicious street food too.
+Here you can reward your high step count with a cup of something warm and cosy, and some delicious street food at the Southbank Christmas Market.